 TRAVELING TO TIBET VIA KODARI BORDER REMAINS STILL UNCERTAIN

 Kodari border is the major route for thousands of foreigners including Chinese tourists visit Nepal and Tibet.
 This border to about 125 Km Northeast from Kathmandu.
-However, Tibet welcomes hundreds of thousands of tourist every year via different borders/ports but the people living around border area are hugely benefited during the tourist season.
-Not only the tourism, but also the border is considered as the major trade center where thousands of goods/finished goods are imported/exported.
-Also, Nepal receives number of tourists and royalties from the tourists using this route.
+However, Tibet welcomes hundreds of thousands of tourists every year via different borders/ports but the people living around the border areas are hugely benefited during the tourist season.
+Not only tourism, but also the border is considered as the major trade center where thousands of goods/finished goods are imported/exported.
+Also, Nepal receives a number of tourists and royalties from the tourists using this route.